Associate Everything Detected: Facilitating Tracking-by-Detection to the Unknown: Method

 \subsection{Similarity Decoder}

+We formulate the learning process of AED as a similarity and weight response decoding problem.
 As illustrated in Fig.~\ref{fig:sim-decoder}(a), we propose a similarity decoder (sim-decoder) with $N$ layers to decode spatial, temporal, and cross-clip similarities $S$ and weight responses $W$.
-During inference, only $S_{\mathrm{temporal}}$ is required to perform matching.
-During training, all of the $S$ and $W$ are the input of association-centric learning which will be discussed in Section~\ref{sec:association-centric}.

 The input of the sim-decoder consists of three parts: object queries, track queries, and features map of the current frame.
-With the confidence scores available, we first encode $M_{t}$ bounding boxes from frame $t$ into object queries of size $M_{t}\times d_{\text{model}}$ by using sine-cosine positional encoding~\cite{vaswani2017attention}.
-Similar to the inference phase, we also perform matching~\cite{munkres1957algorithms} during training to output real track queries for the next frame, while the input data is a sampled clip consisting of $n$ frames.
-At the beginning of the sim-decoder, a multi-head deformable cross-attention~\cite{zhu2020deformable} is employed to aggregate the appearance features of every object query on the feature map.
-Then we apply a feed-forward network to update the object queries.
-To help sim-decoder better locate the feature, we employ box refinement using updated object queries following~\cite{zhang2023motrv2} (omitted in Fig.~\ref{fig:sim-decoder}(a) for simplicity and will be discussed in Section~\ref{sec:training}).
+Based on the confidence scores output by the detector, we first encode $M_{t}$ bounding boxes from frame $t$ into object queries of size $M_{t}\times d_{\text{model}}$ by using sine-cosine positional encoding~\cite{vaswani2017attention}, where $d_{\text{model}}$ denotes the feature dimension of each query.
+Since the object queries only contain confidence information at this time, we employ a multi-head deformable cross-attention~\cite{zhu2020deformable} and a feed-forward network to aggregate their appearance features according to the feature map.
+To help sim-decoder better locate the feature, we employ box refinement using object queries following~\cite{zhang2023motrv2} (omitted in Fig.~\ref{fig:sim-decoder}(a) for simplicity and will be discussed in Section~\ref{sec:training}).
+We further utilize object queries in three attentional dimensions during training.